Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 JoinAllocation allocation = await Unity.Services.Relay.RelayService.Instance.JoinAllocationAsync(joinCode);
 ```

-## How do I pass allocation data to my transport component?
+## Pass allocation data to a transport component

 Now that you have an allocation (either by joining or hosting), you need to make all traffic coming from Netcode go through the Relay.
 To achieve that, you need to pass allocation parameters to your transport.
 For now, only the `UnityTransport` supports the Relay protocol.
 To pass allocation parameters to it, you first need to retrieve it from your `NetworkManager` like so: